Aims & Objectives

 Membership of the Brewers Association of Australia is voluntary.
 Our members bring unity of purpose and dedication to the shared vision of seeing beer celebrated through responsible consumption and recognition of the sector's economic and social contribution to the Australian community...

 Beer can boast, by far and away, the lowest alcohol content of all alcohol products.
-In fact, the advent of low- and mid-strength beers - led by Brewers Association members - now account for over one-quarter (26.5%) of all beer sales in Australia.
+In fact, the advent of low- and mid-strength beers - led by Brewers Association of Australia members - now account for over one-quarter (26.5%) of all beer sales in Australia.

 Beer is typically consumed in moderation by the overwhelming majority of people.